n33d4n4m3/NoCheatMinus/README.md

 ---

 ## 🎥 Replay System
 The **Replay System** automatically records movements for **5 seconds before and 5 seconds after** a suspicious action.
 These clips are compiled into a **10-second video** for review.
 Operators can analyze these clips and determine if the action was indeed suspicious.
+Only one replay clip can be saved per player at a time.
+No new clips will be recorded for that player until the existing one is deleted.

 👀 **To watch a replay:**
 ```